rmartico/UBUMonitorDocs_en/docs/source/login.rst

   Suggested previously used hosts

 For convenience, the option is given to **Remember user** and **Remember host**, avoiding having to fill in the fields again in subsequent accesses.
 This information is saved in a ``config.properties`` file in the current directory, if we check one or both options.
-The **Delete** button allows you to remove the text from the three fields.
+The **Clear** button allows you to remove the text from the three fields.

 After entering the credentials we press the button **Enter**.
 If the data is valid, it will load the following screen, and if not, it will show an error message in the lower area of the window.